Rightpoint/BonMot/README.md

 **Note:** some of the possible alignment values are not supported in all configurations.
 Check out [Issue #37](https://github.com/Raizlabs/BonMot/issues/37) for updates.

+## Contributing

+Issues and pull requests are welcome!
+Please format all code using [`clang-format`](http://clang.llvm.org/docs/ClangFormat.html) an the included `.clang-format` configuration file.

 ## Author